-GOD, THE EDITOR, on Jack Miles’ theography and reading the Bible and Qur’an as the biography of God.
+GOD, THE EDITOR, on Jack Miles’ theography and the attempt to read the Bible and Qur’an as divine memoir.

 In Harper’s, November 2018.